-- Downtown Commission: As established by Ordinance No. 83-11, encourages the vitality of the downtown by working with the Downtown Parking District, the Business Improvement District, and the Downtown Management Corporation; by providing recommendations regarding the Parking Fund; and by referring to the Master Transportation Study, the Downtown Recovery Plan, the ROMA Report, the San Lorenzo River Urban Design Plan, the Downtown Parking Study 2000, the Downtown Santa Cruz Parking Consolidation Study, as well as those ordinances in the Santa Cruz Municipal Code that are relevant to downtown issues. - Equal Employment Opportunity Committee (EEOC): The purpose of the Committee is to serve as a communication channel between City employees, the community, the City Manager, and the Equal Employment Opportunity Coordinator on Equal Opportunity Employment concerns.
-It acts in an advisory capacity to the City Council in all matters pertaining to Equal Opportunity Employment.
-The Committee prepares an annual report which is presented to the City Council.
-The Committee identifies concerns relating to equal employment opportunities, develops programs which further equal employment opportunities, and makes recommendations to the City Council and the City Manager about such equal employment opportunity concerns. - Historic Preservation Commission: Implements the Cultural Resources Element of the General Plan; interprets and applies Chapter 24.08/Parts 10 and 11 (Historic Alteration and Historic Demolition Permits), Chapter 24.12/Part 5 (Historic Preservation), and Chapter 24.10/Part 22 (Historic Overlay District) of the Zoning Ordinance, as summarized on Table 24.04.130 of Title 24 of Santa Cruz Municipal Code; reviews permits for compliance with the California Environmental Quality Act (CEQA) as relative to historic and cultural resources; as a State-Certified Local Government, applies the Secretary of Interior Standards for rehabilitation of historic buildings; refers to State Historic Preservation Office (SHPO) resources as needed; provides recommendations regarding proposed legislation that has impact on local historic resources, including specific area plans; and oversees the updating of the Historic Building Survey. - Measure K Oversight Committee: As directed in Santa Cruz Municipal Code (SCMC) Section 9.84.060, the Measure K Oversight Committee is charged with overseeing the implementation of SCMC Chapter 9.84 "Lowest Law Enforcement Priority Policy Ordinance." - Parks and Recreation Commission: Implements the Parks and Recreation Element of the General Plan, including program recommendations for parks and recreation facilities, including the Civic Auditorium, Louden Nelson Community Center, the Natural History Museum, the Teen Center, the Municipal Wharf; coordinates review and management of the various park plans, including the Parks Master Plan, the DeLaveaga Park Master Plan, the DeLaveaga Golf Course Long Range Master Plan, Pogonip Final Master Plan, Moore Creek Corridor Access and Management Plan, Neary Lagoon Management Plan; oversees the Street Tree Ordinance, the Heritage Tree Ordinance, and reviews the Parks and Recreation Department's annual budget.
+- Equal Employment Opportunity Committee (EEOC): Serves as a channel between City employees, the community, the City Manager, and the Equal Employment Opportunity Coordinator on Equal Opportunity Employment concerns and acts in an advisory capacity to the Council in all matters pertaining to Equal Opportunity Employment.
+The Committee prepares and presents to the Council an annual report.
+The Committee identifies concerns relating to equal employment opportunities, develops programs which further equal employment opportunities, and makes recommendations to the City Council and the City Manager about such equal employment opportunity concerns. - Historic Preservation Commission: Implements the Cultural Resources Element of the General Plan; interprets and applies Chapter 24.08/Parts 10 and 11 (Historic Alteration and Historic Demolition Permits), Chapter 24.12/Part 5 (Historic Preservation), and Chapter 24.10/Part 22 (Historic Overlay District) of the Zoning Ordinance, as summarized on Table 24.04.130 of Title 24 of Municipal Code; reviews permits for compliance with the California Environmental Quality Act (CEQA) as relative to historic and cultural resources; applies the Secretary of Interior Standards for rehabilitation of historic buildings; refers to State Historic Preservation Office (SHPO) resources as needed; provides recommendations regarding proposed legislation that has impact on local historic resources, including specific area plans; oversees the updating of the Historic Building Survey. - Parks and Recreation Commission: Implements the Parks and Recreation Element of the General Plan, including program recommendations for parks and recreation facilities including the Civic Auditorium, London Nelson Center, the Natural History Museum, the Teen Center, and the Wharf; coordinates review and management of the various park plans, including the Parks Master Plan, the DeLaveaga Park Master Plan, the DeLaveaga Golf Course Long Range Master Plan, Pogonip Final Master Plan, Moore Creek Corridor Access and Management Plan, and Neary Lagoon Management Plan; oversees the Street Tree and the Heritage Tree ordinances, and reviews the Parks and Recreation Department's annual budget. - Planning Commission: Implements the goals of the General Plan; interprets and applies the Zoning Ordinance (Title 24 of the Municipal Code) and the Subdivision Ordinance (Title 23); reviews projects and plans for compliance with the General Plan, with the California Environmental Quality Act (CEQA), with the Local Coastal Program as incorporated in the General Plan, and with specific area plans, including Beach/South of Laurel Area Plan, Downtown Recovery Plan, Moore Creek Corridor Access and Management Plan, Neary Lagoon Management Plan, San Lorenzo River Plan, Seabright Area Plan, Lighthouse Field Plan, Western Drive Master Plan, Depot Site Master Plan, Mission Street Corridor Plan, West Cliff Drive Design